medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 temp = *num;
 ~~~

-The astric in this line is called the `dereference operator`.
+The asterisk in this line is called the `dereference operator`.
 That's because it takes a memory address (a.k.a. the "reference") and resolves its value... hence, "de-referencing".
 When beginning programming, most students will learn about this sort of thing under the subject of pointers.

 Beginning programming students will also be taught that memory looks something like this: